imran1503/SYSC3110Monopoly/README.md

 The deliverables for this milestone is as follows: readme file, the JUnit test files, source code in the form of a.jar file, UML diagrams, documentation.
 They are supposed to all in one zip file submitted on brightspace.

 ### Improvements
-We revieved a variety of feedback on the last milestone.
-In regards to this one, this is how we have adapted:
+We reviewed a variety of feedback on the last milestone.
+With regard to this one, this is how we have adapted:
-We added a proper BoardController to help us stay with in the MVC pattern.
-We have gone through and cleaned up some of the less refined code.
-Particularlly in BoardView.
-We have tackled the list of bugs that were appearing in the previous version, such as the game not endeding when there are no players left for the winner to compete against.
-As we as we have fixed the bug with removing Property when a player is bankrupted.
-In the game previously we had the functionality of houses and hotels complete however they were not added onto the GUI as of the last milestone, so this update we added that functionality to the game.
+We have made a popup window appear to show the game has ended when there is only one non bankrupt person left.
+Otherwise, a stack overflow would occur.
+We have removed "magic numbers" from our code.
+As well as adding several helper functions allowing the code to be more maintainable over time.
+We have fixed the jar's ability to read in files by creating a save files folder that holds all the .XML documents in a directory marked for saves..

+The main functionality added in this update are as follows: being able to save the game, being able to load that save and continue playing, and being able to play this game in 4 languages.
+Those languages being: English, French, Arabic, and Persian.

 ### Issues
+One issue that can happen on occasion, the game when run with a single human player and 3 other AI players, will occasionally have the human player move after pressing pass and not rolling as if it was an AI.
+Another issue that can occur is that when 2 players are equally equipped to a very drawn out game, the game struggles to realize a tie, causing a stack overflow.

 ### User Manual
 #### Objective